Shakedown Hike

 • That developing a ‘system’ for packing makes hiking much easier.
 The more you practice packing the easier it becomes.
 Change your pack and gear list and you will have to relearn how to pack again.

-On this shakedown hike just before we hiked the Larapinta Trail we had a brand new tent.
+On this shakedown hike just before we walked the Larapinta Trail we had a brand new tent.
 Just after we set up camp we had a 1.5 hour downpour in big winds.
 The tent performed spectacularly.
 On this hike I also decided to downsize my pack for one that was 30% smaller

 Last Words